Nonye2K3/chia/FAQ.md

 A VDF, also known as a proof of time, is a sequential operation that takes a prescribed amount of time to compute (and which cannot be accelerated by parallelism) and which produces an accompanying proof by which the result may be quickly verified.
 This must be done in a group, for which Chia uses ideal class groups, which are explained in this [class group document](https://github.com/Chia-Network/oldvdf-competition/blob/master/classgroups.pdf).

+# What are the next milestones?

+At the end of March 2020, we expect to enter a beta phase.
+This will merge Chialisp and wallets with the blockchain to support smart transactions moving on the testnet blockchain.
+Between now and quite a few months before mainnet launch, we will have to make (hopefully only) one change to the file format of proof of space plots.
+This will require re-plotting but we expect to support both plot formats for a month or two.
+The new plot format will be the same as mainnet so you will be able to get your plots in order before mainnet launch.
+We expect to launch mainnet at the end of 2020.
+We also plan to have an 8-10 week period after mainnet launch when no transactions are allowed but farming rewards will be occurring.
+This is to help the storage network stabilize and to reward our space farmers first.

 # How do I upgrade and keep my keys and plots?

 The easiest method is to change the name of the existing chia-blockchain directory e.g. `mv chia-blockchain chia-blockchain-old` and then install the new release via `git clone https://github.com/Chia-Network/chia-blockchain.git`.
 Then copy the contents of your old plots/ and config/ directory into the new installation directory `cp -r chia-blockchain-old/config chia-blockchain/config` and the same for plots.
 Note that when moving to Alpha 1.4 it's not advisable to copy `config/config.yaml` directly as the file format has been updated.